Winthrop to Bell 69-kV transmission line rebuild - Great River Energy

 Winthrop to Bell 69-kV transmission line rebuild

-The existing transmission line extends from McLeod Cooperative Power Association’s Bell Substation located in Section 30 in Hassan Valley Township to their Winthrop Substation located in Section 30 in Penn Township.
-Much of the line is currently located within the east State Highway 15 right-of-way (ROW) and is proposed to be rebuilt on private property on the east side in most areas, in a location that would be 2 to 5 feet outside of the edge of the road ROW.
-In areas that are developed as smaller residential parcels and in environmentally sensitive areas, the line may be rebuilt in the Highway 15 ROW.
+Phase 1 includes approximately 7 miles of the existing transmission line extending from McLeod Cooperative Power Association’s Sumter Substation in Collins Township to the Bell Substation in Hassan Valley Township.
+Phase 2 covers 5.1 miles, beginning at the Winthrop Substation in Penn Township and ending at the Sumpter Substation.
+Much of the existing line is located within the east State Highway 15 right-of-way (ROW).
+The rebuilt line is proposed to shift onto private property on the east side in most areas.
+In areas with smaller residential parcels or environmentally sensitive features, the line may remain within the Highway 15 ROW.

-The transmission line generally requires a 70-foot wide easement, 35 feet on each side of the transmission centerline.
-Wood poles will primarily be used.
-Steel and/or laminate poles may be used in some locations based on engineering needs.
-Poles will be placed to not interfere with agricultural land uses to the extent possible.
-It will be necessary to remove vegetation within the easement area for construction access and the safe operation and maintenance of the line, which will be discussed with landowners during easement negotiations.
+Wood poles will be used for most of the route, with steel or laminate poles installed in select locations based on engineering needs.
+Pole placement will be designed to avoid interference with agricultural operations to the extent practicable.
+Vegetation within the easement will need to be removed to allow construction access and to ensure the safe operation and maintenance of the line, and these activities will be reviewed with landowners during easement negotiations.

 Permits and Approvals